-II.
-Overview of How the Entrapment Defense Works
+6.24 Overview of How the Entrapment Defense Works

 Entrapment is an affirmative defense.
-The evidence must establish sufficient facts from which a reasonable jury could find entrapment.
+To substantiate the defense, the evidence must establish sufficient facts from which a reasonable jury could find the government induced an innocent person to commit a criminal offense.
 This is typically done during the government's case-in-chief through the cross-examination of the government's witnesses.
 It can also be a part of the defense case if one is presented.
-The question of entrapment is one for the jury to decide unless the right to jury trial is waived and the case is submitted to the judge.
+The question of entrapment is one for the jury to decide, unless the right to jury trial is waived and the case is tried in a judge alone trial.

 The critical factor in the entrapment defense is the state of mind of the defendant.
 At issue is the defendant's predisposition to commit the offense charged.
-The question is whether the defendant, before contact with law enforcement officers or their agents, already possessed the state of mind to commit the offense charged.
+The question is whether the defendant possessed the state of mind to commit the offense charged.
 Once the defendant has raised the entrapment defense, the government must negate it by establishing predisposition beyond a reasonable doubt.
 If defendant's predisposition is established, there is no entrapment.

-III.
-Analysis of the Entrapment Defense
+6.25 Analysis of the Entrapment Defense